confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 REGEXP_EXTRACT_ALL('(([AEIOU]).)', col1, 2)
 ```

-Extracts all subtrings matched by the regular expression pattern from the input.
+Extracts all substrings matched by the regular expression pattern from the input.

 You can specify a capturing group number to return that specific group.
 If a
 number isn't specified, the entire substring is returned by default.